Triveni Engineering & Industries: Operations

-The company operates seven sugar mills at Khatauli, Deoband, Sabitgarh, Chandanpur, Rani Nangal, Milak Narayanpur and Ramkola in Uttar Pradesh.
-The company also has two co-generation power plants at Khatauli (46 MW), Deoband (22 MW) and a 160000 litre per day capacity distillery in Muzaffarnagar.
+The company operates eight sugar mills at Khatauli, Deoband, Sabitgarh, Chandanpur, Rani Nangal, Milak Narayanpur, Ramkola and Shamli in Uttar Pradesh.
+The company also has six co-generation power plants across five sugar units.
+Currently, the total distillation capacity of the company stands at 860 KLPD.
 TEIL has co-generation plants with a total capacity to generate power of 105 MW.

 It has gear manufacturing facility in Mysore.
 It is engaged in manufacturing high-speed gears and gearboxes of up to 70MW capacity with speeds of 70,000 RPM.

 The company also sells refined sugar (40 per cent) and produces pharma grade sugar, which it sells mainly through institutional buyers, like soft drinks, candy and ice-cream makers.
 TEIL is also into water treatment solutions and has undertaken various sewage treatment projects.
 The company has got 120 plants working over the last few decades.
 In the EPC division, Triveni had undertaken hydel projects, waste treatment and water projects and coal beneficiation and minerals concession projects.

 The company is engaged in manufacturing defence products mainly related to the Indian Navy.
 Their defence supplies include propulsion systems, steam turbines and turbo steam engines.
-Its 80 per cent of the business comes from sugar production, while its ethanol business contributes to about 10 per cent of the turnover.